laravel-enso/localisation/README.md

     - the language folder and its contents are removed
     - the JSON language file is removed

+- the `set-language` middleware is used to set the locale for the backend, for each request, depending on the user's language preference
+- the `LanguagePolicy` ensures that when deleting a language, a user cannot delete the default language, or the language he has currently set as active in his preferences

 ### Publishes

-- `php artisan vendor:publish --tag=localisation-component` - the VueJS component
+- `php artisan vendor:publish --tag=localisation-assets` - the VueJS components and pages
-- `php artisan vendor:publish --tag=enso-update` - a common alias for when wanting to update the VueJS component, once a newer version is released
+- `php artisan vendor:publish --tag=enso-assets` - a common alias for when wanting to update the VueJS component, once a newer version is released, can be used with the `--force` flag

 ### TO DO